 As you review these transactions, you can take two main actions on each:

 Approve: If the transaction in question falls within your expense policy, or you’ve authorized it, click on the Approve button.
-Ramp also allows you to take these actions in bulk:
+Ramp also allows you to make bulk approvals by selecting the empty checkboxes or checkboxes for an entire group.

-- Please note: Refunds appear alongside transactions and do not require approvals.
+- Please note: Refunds appear alongside transactions and don't require approvals.
 When we "mark as ready" for accounting syncing, transaction requirements are dismissed.

 - Flag: To flag transactions that you need additional information on, or are out of policy, click on the Red “Flag” icon.
 A text box will appear, where you can enter information as to why you’re flagging the transaction as out of policy or ask for more details.
 Ramp will start an email thread between you and the cardholder to collect this additional information.
 Responses will be added to the transaction in Ramp.
 Once a transaction is flagged, this will move the transaction to the “Out of Policy” sub-tab.